Essential Tools for Indian Cooking

 Black kadhai / wok

-Blender – I will be lost without my Blendtec blender.
-From idli batters to banana bread and even sambar powder, I use this one blender for everything.
+Blender – I use my Blendtec blender for everything from idli batters to banana bread and even sambar powder.

 Blender with a jar and a side jar